Crypto Times Logo Black

 After that date, companies that want to offer crypto services across the European Union are expected to have the required license.
 Industry experts believe these new rules could reduce the number of crypto firms operating in the region, as many companies have not yet received approval.

-Several exchanges, including Binance, have already stopped offering certain services in parts of Europe after failing to secure the necessary authorization or adjust their operations to comply with MiCA.
+Several exchanges, including Binance, have already stopped offering certain services in parts of Europe after failing to secure the necessary authorization or adjusting their operations to comply with MiCA.
 Meanwhile, platforms such as WhiteBIT and Conio have obtained MiCA licenses.

 Knaken’s problems began before the shutdown